tatbeeks/Generic-Modules-ESP32/README.md

 # Generic-Modules-ESP32
-## Include these modules as per your requirments
+### Include these modules as per your requirements